jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 **Note: This project makes use of a Udacity-developed driving simulator and training data collected from the simulator (neither of which is included in this repo).**

+## *Additional Note: this repo is for reference/historical purposes only and should be considered unusable.*

 ## Introduction

 The object of this project is to apply deep learning principles to effectively teach a car to drive autonomously in a simulated driving application.
 The simulator includes both training and autonomous modes, and two tracks on which the car can be driven - I will refer to these as the "test track" (which is the track from which training data is collected and on which the output is evaluated for project credit) and the "challenge track" (which includes hills, tight turns, and other features not included in the test track).